Taxation in Ukraine: Real Estate Tax

 Real Estate Tax is composed of 3 parts: land fee, immovable property tax and transport tax.
 Land fee can be further divided into land tax and land rent.
 Taxpayers of land tax are owners or users of land, both companies and individuals.
 Taxpayers of land rent, are renters of the land from state or communities.
 Land tax rate ranges between 1% and 5% of value of the land.
 Land rent can be at most 12% of the normative monetary value.
 Immovable property tax is levied on real estate, both commercial and residential, and it is paid by both companies and individuals.
 The land is excluded from the tax.
 The tax rate can be set at most at 1.5% of minimum wage for every square meter of the property.

-Owners of the cars, the value of which is more than 1.2 million UAH and which are used less than 5 years, are required to pay transport tax.
-The cost is 25 000 UAH for one car.
+Owners of the cars, the value of which is more than ₴1.2 million and which are used less than 5 years, are required to pay transport tax.
+The cost is ₴25,000 for one car.